-A corporate tax is a regulatory fee charged on the profit of a firm.
-After deducting expenses and calculating operating costs including the cost of goods sold (COGS) and depreciation from revenues, authorized tax rates are applied to calculate the legal obligation a business owes the government.
+A corporate tax in Hong Kong is a regulatory fee charged on the profit of a firm.
+After deducting expenses and calculating operating costs including the Cost of Goods Sold (COGS) and depreciation from revenues, authorized tax rates are applied to calculate the legal obligation a business owes to the government.
 Rules regarding corporate taxation vary around the world.
 All current expenses involved in the operation of a business are fully tax-deductible.
-Investments and real estate purchased for the intent of generating income for the business are also deductible.
-Tax is payable by an individual carrying a trade, operating a business, or providing a service.
-This applies for all business entities, whether a corporation, partnership, or sole proprietorship.
-It is considered to be more beneficial for business owners to pay corporate taxes as compared to individual taxes as corporate taxes often come with returns deductions on medical insurance for families as well as fringe benefits including retirement plans and tax-deferred trusts.
+Investments and real estate purchased with the intent of generating income for the business are also deductible.

 History of Hong Kong’s Corporate Tax

-Prior to World War II, there was no taxation law in Hong Kong.
-The British imposed the idea of having one for the purpose of war support to be gifted to them in financial terms.
-The business community was shaken up and objected against such policies.
+Before World War II, there was no taxation law in Hong Kong.
+The British imposed the idea of having corporate tax in Hong Kong forwar support to be gifted to them in financial terms.
+The business community was shaken up and they objected to such policies.
 The expatriates saw it coming and could only hope for the tax rates to be as low as possible.
 The initial tax policy differed in its key aspects.
-At the time, there was a scheduled system of three separate taxes on three different kinds of income: property tax was charged on the rental value of property, salaries tax was charged on income from employment, and profits tax was charged on the profits of business.
-The system was based on the source principle, meaning that tax was only charged on income derived from a source in Hong Kong.
+At the time, there was a scheduled system of three separate taxes on three different kinds of income: property tax was charged on the rental value of a property, salaries tax was charged on income from employment, and profits tax was charged on the profits of the business.
+The corporate taxation system was based on the source principle, meaning that tax was only charged on income derived from a source in Hong Kong.
 In other words, income derived from outside Hong Kong was not taxable.
 The tax system designed was established by the War Revenue Ordinance 1940.
 The highest rate of tax was 10%.

 Current Corporate Tax Policies in Hong Kong